nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

 ### Launch and shutdown

 1. Initial launch
     1. Download the jar file and copy into an empty folder.
     2. Run the command ```java -jar TourPlanner.jar``` in a command window to start the program.

     * Expected: Applications shows welcome messages and allows you to type in commands.

 ### Adding and viewing data

 1. Add `Client` to database
     * Test case: `add -c c001 /n Bo Tuan /cn 93338333 /m borangutuan@mail.com`

     1. Input the test case to the command window.
     2. Input `list -c`.

     * Expected: `Client` with id "c001", name "Bo Tuan", contact "93338333", mail "borangutuan@mail.com"
       is displayed in the list of clients.
-   * *Note: tests can be repeated with `Tour`, `Flight` and `ClientPackage` with the corresponding data fields.*
+    * :information_source: tests can be repeated with `Tour`, `Flight` and `ClientPackage` with the corresponding data fields.

 ### Cutting data

 1. Cut `Client` from database
     * Test case: `cut -c c001` after calling `add -c c001 /n Bo Tuan /cn 93338333 /m borangutuan@mail.com`

     1. Input the test case to the command window.
     2. Input `list -c`.

     * Expected: `Client` with id "c001", name "Bo Tuan", contact "93338333", mail "borangutuan@mail.com"
       is no longer displayed in the list of clients.
-    * *Note: tests can be repeated with `Tour`, `Flight` and `ClientPackage` with the corresponding data fields.*
+    * :information_source: tests can be repeated with `Tour`, `Flight` and `ClientPackage` with the corresponding data fields.